mw1296/dsan5650_social_causal_inference/final_project/pgm-unemployment-rate-and-durations/README.md

-# 📘 Causal Inference of Labor Market Inequality Using PGM: A multidimensional analysis of unemployment rate and durations
+# 📘 Causal Inference of Labor Market Inequality Using PGM: A multidimensional analysis of unemployment rate

 ## 📌 Overview

 This project investigates the causal relationship between race & industry and unemployment rate using causal inference methods such as PGM and Bayesian modeling.
-The goal is to understand the effect of [Race] and [Industry] on [Unemployment Vulnerability].
+The goal is to understand the effect of [Race] and [Industry] on [Unemployment Vulnerability], as well as interactive effect between rencent/non-recent graduates and their highest education attainment on unemployment rate.

 ## 🗂️ Repository Structure